ajahi/Docker_ssl.sh/README.md

 > Create a subdomain in your DNS pointing to your server.

 ## Working
-This bash script file accepts two command line arguments.
+This bash script file expects two command line arguments.
 1> domain name (subdomain.domain.com) 2> Port of the application to be deployed.

 ## Steps
 1. Checks for command line arguments.